 Even though you’ve had the go-ahead, there are still a few things to keep in mind when wearing a white suit to a wedding as a guest.

-Let’s go through some tips you should know before you finalise your outfit.
+Let’s go through some tips you should know before you finalize your outfit.

 1. Choose An Off-White Suit